Garbaz/Blog/_posts/2023-11-02-Energy-plus-Predictor.md

 ## Prediction Sampling

 There is a very simple solution available to us.
-Instead of going through the entire trouble of representing somehow the full distribution of possible next states and then taking samples from it, we could just model the expectation of the distribution $$\mathbb{E}_{predict}(s \| s')$$.
+Instead of going through the entire trouble of representing somehow the full distribution of possible next states and then taking samples from it, we could just model the expectation of the distribution $$\mathbb{E}_{predict}(s \vert s')$$.
 In essence, we sidestep the whole issue of our prediction being by necessity probabilistic and pretend that it is deterministic.
 What's the issue?

 The issue is that the expected value of a distribution is not necessarily a value with non-zero or significant probability weight.